christophHelbing/lite/lite/Solution.md

   - implement some basic authorization and authentication to protect the API from unauthorized users
   > Added simple spring security basic authentication.
 Using the InMemoryUserDetailsManager for storing some allowed
   > users.
 Securing the service methods via PreAuthorize.
 The writing routes can only be called by the admin and the read
-  > routes by the user and admin.
+  > routes by the user and admin. \
+  > In a more complex scenario, we should think about using an IAM software like keycloak.

 ### Tasks not implemented
 - **"I am curious"** - `feature`